Harmonising drone standards

-The lack of clear standards is holding back the development of drone-related business, both at a global level and in Europe.
+The lack of harmonised standards is holding back the development of drone-related business, both at a global level and in Europe.
 Several studies and surveys (as for instance the European Drones Outlook Study, issued by SESAR) identify a reliable regulatory and standardisation framework as one of the main potential boosters for the drone business.
-Therefore, to foster the growth of a safe drone usage, there is a need to implement coherent and interoperable global standards and regulations for drones in the EU.
-The European Union’s Horizon 2020 Research and Innovation Programme funded AW-Drones to tackle these issues and guide future EU drone regulation.
+Therefore, to foster the growth of a safe drone usage, there is a need to implement coherent and interoperable global standards for drones in the EU.
+The European Union’s Horizon 2020 Research and Innovation Programme funded AW-Drones to tackle this issue, and provide guidance for harmonisation of standards to support future EU drone regulation.

-Providing a repository of “best practices” to support EASA’s regulatory process.
+Providing a repository of technical standards and “best practices” to the drone community.

-AW-Drones facilitates the on-going European Union regulatory process for the definition of rules, technical standards and procedures for drones.
-The project will make available an Open Repository of “best practices” to support the European Aviation Safety Agency’s and the European Commission’s rulemaking process.
+The project will produce an Open Repository of existing standards and “best practices” to support the European Aviation Safety Agency and the European Commission in their rulemaking process.

 Proposing and validating with relevant stakeholders a set of technical standards to comply with existing regulation for drone operations.

 AW-Drones will propose the most suitable technical standards for all relevant categories of drones operations.